Peiiii/gitary/README.md

 ## 💡 Use Cases

-- 👨‍💻 **Developers**: Manage technical notes like code, leveraging Git's version control
+- 👨‍💻 **Developers**: Manage technical notes like code, leverage Git's version control, and use AI to generate architecture diagrams
-- 📚 **Technical Writers**: Store documentation directly in code repositories, manage alongside project code
+- 📚 **Technical Writers**: Store documentation directly in code repositories, use AI to create diagrams from descriptions
-- 🎓 **Learners**: Track learning progress through Git history, build knowledge systems
+- 🎓 **Learners**: Track learning progress through Git history, use AI assistant for learning guidance
-- 🏢 **Teams**: Collaborate through Git's collaboration features, share team knowledge
+- 🏢 **Teams**: Collaborate through Git's collaboration features, use AI to generate and edit team diagrams

 ## 🚀 Quick Start